- Smart transportation has significantly changed the ways that people move through the world.

 Transportation is one of the fundamental building blocks of our society, and it’s only getting smarter.
-In simple terms, smart transportation refers to the huge array of data collection points that transmit data to centralized collection and processing systems, either on a city or national level.
-Smart transportation utilizes new technology and existing—and increasingly electrified—infrastructure to provide the data necessary for improvements.
+In simple terms, smart transportation is the application of new technologies and data management strategies to transportation systems.
+This includes roads, vehicles, and existing—and increasingly electrified—infrastructure.

-This processed data can then deliver real-time and long-term insights into how transport networks are being used, allowing responsible public bodies to upgrade and maintain infrastructure.
-The data can also assist the private sector in the integration of new technologies such as electric and autonomous vehicles.
+A wide array of transportation data from a variety of Internet of Things (IoT) sources is collected, transmitted, and analyzed.
+This data can deliver real-time and long-term insights into how transport networks are being used on a city or national level, allowing responsible public bodies to upgrade and maintain infrastructure.
+In addition, the data can assist the private sector in the integration of new technologies such as electric vehicles (EVs) and autonomous vehicles.

 Changing how people move

-- Autonomous trucks carry products cross-country between producers, warehouses, and retailers.
+- Autonomous trucks that carry products cross-country between producers, warehouses, and retailers.

 - Public bicycle schemes that allow users to locate, pick up, and drop off rental bikes through a smartphone app.